Azure/azure-functions-durable-python/samples-v2/orchestration_versioning/README.md

 Note that the value returned by `context.version` is permanently associated with the orchestrator instance and is not impacted by the `defaultVersion` change.
 As a result, the orchestrator follows the old execution path to guarantee deterministic replay behavior.

-However, the suborchestration version is `2.0` because it was invoked this suborchestration was created *after* the `defaultVersion` change.
+However, the suborchestration version is `2.0` because this suborchestration was created *after* the `defaultVersion` change.